Questor’s Gambit

 The two dogs wasted no time; the collie and yellow lab jogged through the corridors of the Initiative, drawing their blazors as they moved.
 “Lowest energy setting,” Cmdr.
 Wilker woofed as they approached the doors to engineering.
 “We want to try to keep this peaceful.
 If we can.”

 Lt.
 Vonn led the way with her blonde head low and her blazor held high.
 Her brush of a tail kept eerily still.
-She was a consummate professional, trained in three different forms of martial arts.
+She was a consummate professional, trained in multiple styles of martial arts.
 Cmdr.
 Wilker would have trusted her with his life, but he hoped he wouldn’t have to.

-Inside engineering, the various canine and feline junior officers had backed around the edges of the room, many ducked behind the zephyr drive coils that pulsed with soft blue light.
-In the middle of the room, Lt.
-Jordan LeGuin — an orange tabby wearing techno-focal goggles and with fur fluffed out so far his tail looked like a bottle brush — was hissing and spitting at a segmented figure twice his size that was messing with the central control pylon that reached from the floor to the high ceiling of engineering.
+Inside engineering, the various canine and feline officers had backed around the edges of the room, many ducked behind the zephyr drive coils that pulsed with soft blue light.
+In the middle of the room, the orange tabby wearing techno-focal goggles with fur fluffed out so far his tail looked like a bottle brush was hissing and spitting at a segmented figure twice his size.
+The intruder was messing with the central control pylon that reached from the floor to the high ceiling of engineering.

 At first, Cmdr.
 Wilker thought the intruder was wearing body armor, but as he stared at the smooth, gun-metal gray plating of the segmented body, he realized that he was looking at a creature that was truly alien: exoskeleton, at least six limbs, a mandibled face with hundreds of wriggling mouth parts, and glittering domes of compound eyes — this was an arthropoidal alien.